-Provided you do not have severe problems in these areas (e.g. suicidal tendencies), you will be asked to proceed with the rest of the workup.
+Provided you do not have severe problems in these areas (e.g. suicidal tendencies), you will proceed with the rest of the workup.

 3) GENERAL CHECKUP:

-DBS involves general anesthesia.
-Therefore, a thorough workup by an anesthetist – including clearances for surgery from cardiologists, chest physicians or other doctors as appropriate – is an essential part of the preparation.
+DBS involves general anaesthesia.
+Therefore, a thorough workup by an anaesthetist – including clearances for surgery from cardiologists, chest physicians or other doctors as appropriate – is an essential part of the preparation.

 4) SETTING REALISTIC EXPECTATIONS:

 This is possibly the most important part.
-You should be counselled regarding the limitations of DBS.
+You are counselled regarding the limitations of DBS.
 Your counselling will include some of the following concepts:

 DBS is not a magic bullet.
 It leads to increased ON-time (4-6 hours on average) and decreased severity of symptoms during the OFF time.
-On average, after surgery the patient can hope to have 11-12 hours of good functioning during a day.
+On average, after surgery, the patient can hope to have 11-12 hours of excellent functioning during the day.
 However, even after DBS many patients will still experience fluctuations and OFF-times.

 DBS may also cause improvements in some often neglected symptoms such as improving the quality of your sleep.